Project

 Actions #6

-Updated by Sam Jones 7 months ago
+Updated by Sam Jones about 2 years ago

 I'm not asking for any message.
 Simply ignore Back button if at top of history for this tab.
 I have the 'X' if I want to close tab.